sverx/devkitSMS/MBMlib/README.md

 These are the currently defined functions/macros:

 ```
-void MBMPlay (void *module)              /* this will make your MoonBlaster module start and loop infinitely, if a loop has been defined */
+void MBMPlay (void *module)              /* this will make your MoonBlaster module start and, if a loop has been defined in the module, loop infinitely */
 void MBMCancelLoop (void)                /* tell the library to stop the looping tune at next loop point */
 void MBMPlayNoRepeat (void *module)      /* this will make your MoonBlaster module start and stop at the end even if the module defined a loop */